A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: A Pyramid Markov Process

 \textbf{Case three: }$p_{k}=1$ for $k\geq1$, and the two mining pools follow the one-block leading competitive criterion.

-In this case, this becomes the model given by G\H{o}bel et al. \cite{Gob:2016} , which is modified by means of our block-pegged rule: No new block can be generated during the block-pegged process of the main chain.
-Obviously, $\left( k,k-1\right) $ by the honest mining pool; while $\left( k-1,k\right) $ by the dishonest mining pool for $k\geq1$.
+In this case, this becomes the model given by G\H{o}bel et al. \cite{Gob:2016} , which is modified by means of our block-pegging rule: No new block can be generated during the block-pegging process of the main chain.